michaelruocco/idv-context/README.md

 ## Todo

-*   Add json deserialization for record attempt request
 *   Add karate tests for lockout and attempt endpoints
+*   Add json handling for lockout attempt and policy errors
 *   Add initial functionality for loading identity and checking lockout state when creating verification context

 ## Useful commands